 If you’re an outsider looking in, signpost the person you’re concerned about to helpful resources.

 If you think you may be affected by trauma, see a medical and/or mental health professional in the first instance.
 Then after that, if you feel comfortable and safe to do so, consider explaining to a trusted colleague or manager that you’re going through some things, and perhaps put together a support plan.
 If there are people in your personal network that you can confide in, reach out.
 Otherwise, consider joining a support group.
-You’re always welcome to join the Bounce Black Circle group on Facebook, too!

 It all makes sense now

 The biggest impression this book had on me was a sigh of relief.
 Like, finally!
 Not only does someone else get it, but I get it.
-I now have the language and conceptual framework that adequately explains my experiences.
+I now have the language and conceptual framework that adequately explains some of my experiences.
 I’ve made huge progress in my mental health recovery journey, and honestly, Bounce Black itself is the direct outcome of reading empowering books like these.

 Part of how I want to do that through our wider mission is to make psychoeducation more widely accessible (and culturally relevant) to Black people, so with that said…